 1. Cost per fuel cell

-Currently the installed cost of a fuel cell ranges between $4,000 and $6,000 per kilowatt.
-While the technology is proven and reliable, manufacturers have not been able to achieve economic commercialization due to the high capital expenditures required to build up their manufacturing process without sufficient orders to support those expenditures.
+Current installed costs of fuel cells range between $4,000 and $6,000 per kilowatt.
+While fuel cell technology is proven and reliable, manufacturers have not been able to achieve economic commercialization due to the high capital expenditures required to build up their manufacturing process without sufficient orders to support those expenditures.

 This 50 MW order sufficiently supports the manufacturing investment required to automate and develop economies of scale associated with volume manufacturing and to begin the commercialization of fuel cells as a viable and economical power supply.
-The average installed cost for the 50 MW installation is $3,725 per kilowatt, even though the first unit costs $5,252 per kilowatt.
+The average installed cost for this 50 MW fuel cell installation is approximately $3,725 per kilowatt, even though the first unit costs $5,252 per kilowatt.
 See, Attachment A filed under Protective Order.

 2. Funding of total cost of market transformation initiative

-The expected installed cost of the market transformation initiative is approximately $187,000,000.
+The expected total installed cost of the market transformation initiative is approximately $187,000,000.
 Funding for the market transformation initiative will come from the Energy Conservation and Load Management Fund established pursuant to Conn.
 Gen. Stat. § 16-245m(b).
 CRRA will issue bonds for the total amount of the market transformation initiative provided that the Department orders CL&P and UI to commit a portion of the Energy Conservation and Load Management Fund proceeds each year to pay back the bonds.
 Three separate payment options are listed below.
 The ten-year repayment schedule has a minimal impact on the plans of CL&P and UI to utilize the balance of the Energy Conservation and Load Management Fund proceeds for additional conservation and load management programs.
 Under this proposal, of the $1 billion dollars projected to be collected from the Energy Conservation and Load Management Fund over the next ten years, approximately 75% of the funds will remain available for other conservation and load management programs, including CL&P and UI conservation and load management plans.